samtaziaux/KiDS-Sam_master/docs/_build/html/_sources/esd-production/input-data.rst.txt

 ============

 In order to work, the ESD production module in ``kids_ggl`` requires a number of files beyond the configuration file.
-These files can be found in the servers in Leiden, Bonn, and Edinurgh -- see :ref:`servers`.
+These files can be found in a few of the servers that are commonly used for KiDS lensing analyses -- see :ref:`servers`.

-If you prefer to work from a computer that is not connected to any of these, then you need the following files:
+If you prefer to work from a computer that is not connected to any of these, then you need the following files (*to be added somewhere for download - will ping Andrej*):

 * Source catalogues: `KiDS-1000`_ *or* `KiDS-450`_.